srirr/seek-checkout/README.md

 In the project directory, you can run:

-Author: Sriranjini Rajesh
+Author: Sriranjini Rajesh <br>
-Date: 7 March 2019
+Date: 7 March 2019 <br>
-Feel free to touch base with me for any doubts: sriranjini.rajesh@gmail.com
+Feel free to touch base with me for any doubts: sriranjini.rajesh@gmail.com<br>

 ### `npm start`